 Best Crystal Cat Litter

-If you are looking for a low-maintenance cat litter that is easy to clean, then our favourite crystal cat litter might be just what you need.
+If you are looking for the best low-maintenance cat litter that is easy to clean, then our favourite crystal cat litter, sometimes called silica cat litter, might be just what you need.

 This litter style is made from highly absorbent silica gel granules that absorb urine and odours better than any other type of litter.